therealadam/sexyback/README.md

 ## The data model

-* How to set the keyspace and column family in use
+* How to set the keyspace and column family in use?
-* When to use a different column family
+* When to use a different column family?
-* How to configure sexyback for your app
+* How to configure sexyback for your app?
-* Example usage of the simple data structure
+* Example usage of the simple data structure?

 ## License